South African Gin & Distilleries in South Africa

 What is the South African gin industry like now?

-Gin has really taken off in the last couple of years in South Africa, following the global trend.
-A couple of core distilleries were around before the gin boom, such as Distell, but more crafty guys like Inverroche and Jorgenson’s have made it seem possible to the little guy.
-There are now around 170 distilleries awaiting licensing - its taken off in a big way.
+Gin has really taken off in the last five years in South Africa, following the global trend.
+A couple of core distilleries were around before the gin boom, such as Distell, but more crafty guys like Inverroche and Jorgenson’s made it seem possible to the little guy - now it has taken off in a big way.

 Do South African gins have a distinctive style?